 - 2 tablespoons salted butter

-In a large bowl, mix together the eggs, ricotta cheese, half the mozzarella, half the Parmesan, parsley, salt, pepper, and chicken until well combined.
-Set aside.
+- In a large bowl, mix together the eggs, ricotta cheese, ½ cup of mozzarella, ½ cup of the parmesan, parsley, salt, pepper, and chicken until well combined.
+Set aside while you prepare the alfredo sauce.

-Reduce heat and boil gently for 3-5 minutes or until the mixture begins to thicken.
+- Reduce heat and allow to simmer for 3-5 minutes or until the mixture begins to thicken.

-Remove from heat and stir in 1/2 cup grated Parmesan cheese.
+- Remove from heat and stir in the parmesan cheese.

-Stuff each jumbo shell with the chicken mixture and place in a greased 9x13-inch baking pan.
+- Stuff each jumbo shell with the chicken mixture and place in the prepared baking dish.